 Violations of certain laws in the two years preceding a reckless driving charge guarantee the driver will be convicted of a class 1 misdemeanor.
 Among these are:

-Being convicted of reckless driving can have serious consequences.
+Being convicted of reckless driving can have serious consequences especially if you try to flee the scene.
 The judge usually requires the guilty party to surrender their driver’s license to the police, and a suspension of driving privileges is common.
 For reckless driving, this suspension won’t exceed ninety days, provided no previous offenses were committed within the preceding two years.
 If they were, the guilty driver must serve no less than 20 days in jail and is not eligible for probation, release, or pardon.
 A driver’s license is typically suspended for a longer period.
 License suspension lasting several years is not uncommon.

 Racing on highways, or drag racing, is another kind of dangerous driving with severe consequences.
 Drag racing is defined as driving a vehicle in a race or speed contest, or for setting a speed record.
 Drag racing is a crime on streets and on highways.
 It is considered a class 1 misdemeanor, provided it is a first offense.
 If a person has already been convicted of drag racing within the preceding two years, he or she is guilty of a class 6 felony with no possibility of pardon, probation, release, or suspension of sentence until he or she has served 10 days in prison.
 A first time offender will pay a fine of at least $250, and typically must perform community service.
 Subsequent offenses mean higher fines.